nballier/MLDS/2021Assignment/Readme.md

-## MARKING SCHEME /20 \
+## MARKING SCHEME /20
 # paper /12  \
 clarity \
-understanding pf the research question \ explicitness (explain why you can't get the results/ find different results) \
+understanding of the research question \ explicitness (explain why you can't get the results or find different results) \
 precision of results \